 Exquisite Tablescapes by Cosima Fryer

 Get your first glimpse of summer and dream of relaxing lunches by the sea with the striking colorful tablescapes designed by Cosima Fryer.
-With a strong focus on the uniqueness and quality of the selected pieces, Cosima is an authentic artist of the table, clever in creating exclusive and dreamy atmospheres.
+With a strong focus on the uniqueness and quality of the selected pieces, Cosima is an authentic artist of the table, clever in creating dreamy atmospheres.

 Exposed to refined designs and products from a young age, Cosima has developed an excellent artistic eye and thanks to her many travels, she has curated a portfolio of homeware and lifestyle pieces from some of the world’s most talented designers and craftsmen.
-Meet Cosima and explore her special world browsing through her one-of-a-king table settings.
+Meet Cosima and explore her special world browsing through her one-of-a-kind table settings.